French succumb to temptation of cash as taxes climb

 VAT rises on household services - from 5.5 to 7 percent in 2011, then to 10 percent this January and up to 19.6 percent for some services - have raised temptation, too.

-The introduction in 1993 of a system of French state subsidies for domestic work had encouraged workers and clients to declare such labour.
+The introduction in 1993 of a system of French state subsidies for domestic work had encouraged workers and clients to declare such labor.

 But the scrapping of such discounted rates from January last year has prompted many households to declare fewer hours or switch to full cash payment.